-In September 2024 Rompetrol Rafinare met its obligation to the Romanian authority by complying with the 2023 quota.
+In September 2024 Rompetrol Rafinare met its obligation to the Romanian authority by complying with the 2023 quota of CO2 allowances, resulting in a disposal of RON 40.8 million, that were accounted for liability, in line with the accounting policy detailed in Note 2 z).

 In 2024, emissions were lower against free allocated quota due to the general turnaround that commenced on 8th March and lasted for two months.
-During this period, Rompetrol Rafinare conducted comprehensive maintenance, inspections, across refinery units to ensure optimal performance and safety standards.
-This planned turnaround involved suspending operations, contributing to emissions being lower than the free allocated quota for 2024.